SchoolofArtsGent/Pirate-Radius/README.md

 Changes to the HTML of the home page should be made in

 	piratebox/piratebox/www/css/index.html

+Changes to the HTML of the file listing should be made in

+	/opt/piratebox/www/cgi-bin/shared_files.py

+To link to file listing: use /cgi-bin/shared_files.py, not /Shared as on default PirateBox installation.

 Make sure not remove the chat (div id shoutbox) and file upload (div id upload).
 You also want to keep the scripts.js in there.